Toy and Miniature Poodles aren’t just pretty, they’re brilliantly brainy and fun!

 Regular professional grooming every four to six weeks is ideal, keeping their coat healthy and beautiful with clipping or trimming.

-Poodles can be groomed in a huge range of styles, from a simple pet trim to more elaborate show cuts!
+Poodles can be groomed in a huge range of styles, from simple pet trims to more elaborate show cuts!

 Regular baths, nail trimming, ear cleaning, and dental care are also important for your dog’s overall well-being.
 You could do this at home if you train your dog to enjoy grooming from the start.